 - Find out about vaccines.
 Depending on where you're traveling, you may need new or updated vaccines.

 - Stock up on prescriptions.
 Get enough of your prescription drugs to last the entire trip.
 If need be, request a vacation exception to get enough for the whole time you will be gone.
 Also, fill prescriptions for any recommended special medications.

 - Don't forget over-the-counter medications.
 Consider bringing over-the-counter medications with you in case you experience gastrointestinal symptoms such as diarrhea, heartburn or gas.
 Talk to your doctor about recommendations.

 Tip #3: Pack Smartly

 - Carry hand sanitizer and disinfectant wipes.
 These can be used for washing your hands and cleaning surfaces.

-- Stash nonperishable food items in your carry-on (that aren't liquids).
-Although many airports offer healthy options, you never know when the next time you will be able to eat once you reach your destination.
+- Stash nonperishable food items (that aren't liquids) in your carry-on luggage.
+Although many airports offer healthy options, you never know when will be the next time you can eat once you reach your destination.
 If you aren't sure if options are available, pack extra nonperishables in your luggage.

 - Bring a travel health kit.
 And, carry your health insurance card in your wallet.
-Place prescription drugs in your carry-on.
+Place prescription drugs in your carry-on luggage.
 Check the TSA website to determine what's allowed on airplanes.